LEGAL NOTICE & WEBSITE CHARTER

 These rights can be exercised with AGIL’IT by e-mail (privacy@agilit.law) or by post (AGIL’IT – 11, rue d’Uzès, 75002 Paris).
 In any event, in case of reasonable doubt as to the identity of the person making such a request to exercise her/his rights, the website publisher may always ask to be provided with additional information necessary to confirm the identity of the data subject and to request for this purpose, when the situation so requires, a photocopy of an identity document bearing the holder’s signature.

-Moreover, when the website publisher is considered jointly responsible for the processing of the personal data of users with:
+Moreover, when the website publisher is considered to be jointly responsible for the processing of the personal data of users with:

-– LinkedIn (cf. details of the purposes above), the relevant user can obtain more information on the exercise of her/his rights with LinkedIn, by referring to the LinkedIn Privacy Policy (but also to the LinkedIn Cookies Policy, as relevant in order to configure the cookies used on the pages of this social network).
-The user may also, for the exercise of her/his aforementioned rights, consult her/his account settings on LinkedIn and/or contact the LinkedIn data protection officer by e-mail, notably using the dedicated contact form;
+– LinkedIn (cf. details of the purposes above), the user concerned can obtain more information on the exercise of the user’s rights with LinkedIn, by referring to the LinkedIn Privacy Policy (but also to the LinkedIn Cookies Policy, as relevant in order to configure the cookies used on the pages of this social network).
+The user may also, for the exercise of the aforementioned rights, consult the user’s account settings on LinkedIn and/or contact the LinkedIn data protection officer by e-mail, notably using the dedicated contact form;

-– Twitter (cf. details of the purposes above), the relevant user can obtain more information on the exercise of her/his rights with Twitter, by referring to the Twitter Privacy Policy (but also to the Twitter Cookies Policy, as relevant in order to configure the cookies used on the pages of this social network).
-The user may also, for the exercise of her/his aforementioned rights, consult her/his account settings on Twitter and/or contact the Twitter data protection officer by e-mail, notably using the dedicated contact form;
+– Twitter (cf. details of the purposes above), the user concerned can obtain more information on the exercise of the user’s rights with Twitter, by referring to the Twitter Privacy Policy (but also to the Twitter Cookies Policy, as relevant in order to configure the cookies used on the pages of this social network).
+The user may also, for the exercise of the aforementioned rights, consult the user’s account settings on Twitter and/or contact the Twitter data protection officer by e-mail, notably using the dedicated contact form;

 Some online forms on the website ask users to enter their telephone number.
-Although the website publisher undertakes not to contact the user by telephone for any other purpose than responding to her/his request (contact, information, application, etc.), the latter is reminded that s/he also has the right, if acting as a consumer, to register free of charge on the national opposition list for telephone canvassing via the web website accessible at www.bloctel.gouv.fr.
+Although the website publisher undertakes not to contact the user by telephone for any other purpose than responding to their request (contact, information, application, etc.), the latter is reminded that the user also has the right, if acting as a consumer, to register free of charge on the national opposition list for telephone canvassing via the web website accessible at www.bloctel.gouv.fr.

-Finally, the user (and more generally any contact of the website publisher) also has the possibility of lodging a complaint with the CNIL (French Data Protection Authority) if s/he considers that the processing of her/his personal data by the website publisher is not performed in accordance with the applicable provisions.
+Finally, the user (and more generally any contact of the website publisher) also has the possibility of lodging a complaint with the CNIL (French Data Protection Authority) if the user considers that the processing of their personal data by the website publisher is not performed in accordance with the applicable provisions.

 7. Links